2022 European heatwaves: July heatwave

-At least ten people died in water-related incidents and the London Fire Brigade declared a major incident after several fires broke out across the capital as a result of the heatwave.
+The London Fire Brigade declared a major incident after several fires broke out across the capital as a result of the heatwave.
 19 July was the brigade's busiest day since World War II.

-In total, there were about 3,200 heat-related deaths in the UK, 2,800 of whom were above the age of 65.
+There was about 3,200 heat-related deaths in the UK, 2,800 of whom were above the age of 65.

 August heatwave

 In August, Tom Morgan, a Met Office meteorologist, said that "temperatures will not go as high as they did during July" but will last over "a prolonged period" with "temperatures in the low-30s".
 On 8 August the UK Health Security Agency issued a level 3 heat health alert for central and southern England effective from 9 to 13 August, which was later extended to 14 August.

 On 9 August, the Met Office issued an amber weather warning for extreme heat, which is in place for most of England and Wales from 11 to 14 August.

 The highest temperature recorded in the UK on 11 August was 34.2 C in Wiggonholt, West Sussex.

 Thunderstorms began following the end of the heatwave on 15 August.